 Are you looking to increase your knowledge about and ability to implement the USDA National School Lunch and School Breakfast Programs?
-This training series will provide you with the vital information and skills to improve program operations.
-Opportunities throughout the year will include both in-person and online sessions.
-Those who complete eight or more sessions in series will receive recognition at the Healthy Kids, Healthy Programs Summit.
+This free online training series will provide you with the vital information and skills to improve program operations.

 Register Now for sessions of the Continuation Series.

 Join us for an in-depth discussion of the Direct Certification process conducted to certify eligible children for free and reduced-price meals without the need for household applications.
 During this webinar we will answer your questions about reporting and documentation requirements giving you a broad perspective on how this data is used once reported!

 Join us to refresh and expand your understanding of the Meal Benefit Application Process.
 This webinar will focus on strategies to ensure compliance and how to address common challenges.
 Participants are encouraged to bring questions or unique scenarios to share with the group.

 Review all parts of the Verification Process so you can identify and avoid common procedural errors and effectively use the Direct Verification Process.
 Starting with the initial steps for verification, addressing the selection procedures and when to review questionable applications.
 We will wrap up with the required procedures for notifications and follow-up, allowable sources for verification and tips for determining if verification is complete.

 A strong and accurate meal counting and claiming process is key to the success of all school nutrition programs.
 Is your current process leading to costly errors?
 Join us for a session that takes a closer look at how to strengthen your current process to ensure accuracy.
 Participates are encouraged to bring questions and real-life challenges up for discussion.

 Suggested Learning Codes: 3310, 3300